anniemorgan/r-for-data-science/README.md

 ### References

 Wickham, Hadley, and Garrett Grolemund.
 2017. *R for Data Science: Visualize, Model, Transform, Tidy, and Import Data*.
 1st ed.
 O'Reilly Media.

-## Introduction to Algorithms

-I am working through *Introduction to Algorithms, Third Edition* by Cormen, Leiserson, Rivest and Stein.
-My solutions to some of the exercises and problems are saved in the file `intro_algo.R`.

-### References

-Cormen, Thomas, Charles Leiserson, Ronald Rivest, and Clifford Stein.
-2009. *Introduction to Algorithms*.
-3rd ed.
-The MIT Press.